 The other thing you need to think about is the potential room for error.
 Putting a decimal point in the wrong place or adding the numbers wrong can throw off your whole return.
 When the IRS processes your return, the error will become evident and you could find a hefty tax bill in your mailbox.
 If you’re dead set on doing your own taxes, it pays to go over it with a fine toothcomb before you file.

 If you’re on the fence about whether or not to get help with your taxes, here are a few questions to think about:

 - Has your tax situation changed?
-If your income and filing status are about the same as last year and your return is relatively simple you’ll probably be okay filing on your own.
-On the other hand if you’ve gotten married, changed jobs or gotten a raise it might be wise to get professional help.
+If your income and filing status is about the same as last year and your return is relatively simple you’ll probably be okay filing on your own.
+On the other hand, if you’ve gotten married, changed jobs or gotten a raise it might be wise to get professional help.

 - Do you own a business?
 Doing your taxes gets a lot more complicated when you throw business expenses into the mix.
 Business owners are subject to a different set of tax rules than individuals.
 So if you’ve made the leap into entrepreneurship, a qualified tax professional can help you navigate the waters.

 Ultimately, the right choice is going to depend on how much money you have to budget for your taxes and how complicated your situation is going to be.
 Tax software can help walk you through the needs of most taxpayers but there are some exceptions and the more complicated your tax situation is, the more likely it is that you should hire a professional.